 Americans spend an average of 90% of their time indoors (usually in airtight buildings that don’t allow in fresh air), which is drastically different than how humans historically lived.
 We evolved to thrive in outdoor environments and adapt to the way they change season by season, and one of the ways that plays out is in the gut microbiome.

 Spending time in nature increases your microbial diversity, both by exposing you to all kinds of different bacteria and by lowering your stress levels.
 (When you're stressed, your body slows down digestion to the point that only bacteria that can cope with a slow food transit time survive.
 This lowers the diversity of your microbiome, which makes it much more likely for it to become unbalanced.)

-If you happen to spend certain seasons indoors because you're worried about pollen, consider this: spending time outside trains your immune system to react appropriately to stimuli, so getting outdoors in non-pollen seasons could help give you the microbe-rich environment you need to calm overactive immune responses.12
+If you tend to spend certain seasons (like spring!) indoors because you're worried about pollen, consider this: spending time outside trains your immune system to react appropriately to stimuli, so getting outdoors in non-pollen seasons could help give you the microbe-rich environment you need to calm overactive immune responses.12

 4. Giving your microbes year-round support with prebiotic fiber.

 One of the best things you can do to enhance your seasonal microbe care is to make sure you're giving your microbes enough prebiotic fiber all year long.
 While our ancestors consumed between 50 and 100 grams of fiber a day (and had fantastically diverse microbiomes as a result!), most of us only get about 10-15 grams.13 Prebiotic fiber specifically feeds the beneficial species that tend to struggle or even disappear in the face of modern Western stressors, including those at risk of permanently disappearing.
 So try to get as much of it in your diet as you can, and consider supplementing with a premium prebiotic powder to make sure you're giving your good guys the support they deserve.